 Outside of work, Tyler enjoys traveling to new places, trying new restaurants and is on a never-ending quest to find Boston’s best old-fashioned (recommendations are welcome and encouraged).
 Tyler also is an outdoor enthusiast and, when possible, likes to spend his weekends skiing or hiking in the White Mountains (although he prefers the Rockies!).

-Tyler is a licensed CPA and has a MS in Taxation and BS in Accounting from Bentley University, where he was an NCAA student athlete.
+Tyler holds the FINRA Series 79, 63, is a licensed CPA and has a MS in Taxation and BS in Accounting from Bentley University, where he was an NCAA student athlete.

 Tom MacLean is an Analyst with Whipstitch Capital.
 Prior to joining Whipstitch, Tom spent three years in credit research at Moody’s Investors Service, where he covered a portfolio of debt issuers in the technology and business services sectors.
 His experience covering the high yield and investment grade categories at Moody’s gave him a broad view of the credit markets and M&A landscape.
 In his free time, Tom is highly active and enjoys lifting weights, snowboarding and listening to hip-hop music.
 His interest in the consumer products industry comes from his involvement in competitive powerlifting – he’s always looking for an edge by consuming products with natural and clean ingredients.

 Tom grew up in the Boston area and closely follows the Red Sox, Patriots, and UConn Huskies.
 He recently moved back to the area and is excited to continue to explore the local restaurants, bars, and parks.
 Tom was awarded a B.S. in Finance from the University of Connecticut (Go Huskies!), where he was an undergraduate portfolio manager for the school’s student managed fund.